yixiuzhu/CS523_Final_Project/README.md

 # CS523_Final_Project
 1. The data is a text file called “text1.txt” in repo

-2. Please also download the original text file for glove vector, which is named as “glove.6B.50d.txt”
+2. Please also download the original text file for GloVe vector from the shared google drive link(https://drive.google.com/file/d/14CHBn0h96YBxjHHiMvSY4BtKPRVJ_eZC/view?usp=sharing), which is named as “glove.6B.50d.txt”

 3. The only files needed to download are “text1.txt”, “523.py”, and “glove.6B.50d.txt”.
 Please have them in the same directory